As-Salam al-Amiri

-This was also the title of the Kuwaiti national anthem from 1951 to 1978.

 History and use

-The anthem was adopted on 7 December 1996 upon the accession of Shaykh Ḥamad bin Khalīfa al-Thānī to the throne.
+The anthem was adopted on 7 December 1996 upon the accession of Sheikh Hamad bin Khalifa Al Thani to the throne.
 It was first used at a Gulf Cooperation Council meeting held in Qatar in December of that year.

-In 2015, Shaykh Mubārak bin Sayf al-Thānī presented the first written draft of the anthem to the Qatar National Museum, where it will be put on display.
+In 2015, Sheikh Mubarak bin Sayf Al Thani presented the first written draft of the anthem to the Qatar National Museum, where it will be put on display.